Money laundering case: Court grants anticipatory bail plea to Robert Vadra

 Robert Vadra accuses ED of select media leaks

 Vadra is facing money laundering allegations for the purchase of a London based property worth 1.9 million pounds.
-The ED has described the case as a classic example of money laundering where several shell companies were used to hide bribes that were used to buy expansive real estates abroad.
+The Enforcement Directorate (ED) has described the case as a classic example of money laundering where several shell companies were used to hide bribes that were used to buy expansive real estates abroad.

 The petro deal involves a complex which ONGC decided to build as under special economic zone in 2008.
 ONGC gave the contract to build a part of the complex to Samsung which hired a Dubai-based company called Santech International FZC, owned by one Sanjay Bhandari.